nicolemne/paper-rock-scissor-naruto-game/README.md

 ### Known bugs

-Background image does not fill up screen when you start the game and the #game-text changes.
+The background image does not fill up the screen when you start the game and the #game-text changes.

 ### Solved Bugs